DaveOliver253/EPR-SADD-DO/epr-sadd-do.md

 Explains how data is protected from loss whether by system failure or otherwise, and how data can be restored (and with what impacts) in the event of actual data loss.

 As stated in section Localised Availability and Recoverability Features further down this document and at the time of writing (July 2025), the pEPR solution is only resilient to the failure of a single availability zone in the UK South region.
 No OAT has currently been conducted so empirical validation has not yet been proven.
 The current proposal for a DR strategy is to provision all the infrastructure components to the UK West region via Azure DevOps pipelines, similarly the containerised web apps and APIs will be provisioned to the UK West region via Azure DevOps pipelines.
 All persistent data stored will be restored from geo-resilient backups to the UK West Region, but this has not yet happened.
 The second availability zone in UK West is yet to be implemented.
 The table in Section 6.6 above details the real organisational requirements to downtime (RTO) and data loss (RPO) for each of the data stores.
-The stringent ones are the Account DB, BLOb storage and Cosmos NoSQL for RPO because these are primary capture stores, and again for RTO the Account DB, Payment DB, BLOb storage, Cosmos No SQL and PRN DB because these are customer facing.
+The stringent ones are the Account DB, Blob Storage and Cosmos NoSQL for RPO because these are primary capture stores, and again for RTO the Account DB, Payment DB, Blob Storage, Cosmos No SQL and PRN DB because these are customer facing.

 ### RTO
 From a data perspective as a Platform-as-a-service (PaaS), the Azure SQL Database service provides availability as an off-the-shelf feature with an industry-leading availability SLA of 99.99%.
 The Azure SQL RDBMS has an even higher SLA.